top of page

 B Allium bulbs.JPEG

-In 2024, thanks to a partial grant from Fingal County Council and generous donations received through a GoFundMe campaign, we purchased a polycarbonate poly tunnel (6m x 4m).
-The Castleknock Lawn Tennis Club very kindly allowed us to located the poly tunnel within their grounds and Brady's of Castleknock agreed to supply the water.
-Volunteers will produce plants from seed each Spring and also propagate new plants at this location too.
-The poly tunnel will enable tender plants to be over-wintered safely.
-The plan is for CTT to become 100% self-sufficient with plants grown locally for the planters and baskets in Castleknock village by 2030.
+In 2024, thanks to a partial grant from Fingal County Council and generous donations received through a GoFundMe campaign, we purchased a polycarbonate polytunnel (6m x 4m).
+The Castleknock Lawn Tennis Club very kindly allowed us to located the polytunnel within their grounds and Brady's of Castleknock agreed to supply the water.
+Volunteers produce plants from sustainably sourced seed each Spring and also propagate new plants at this location too.
+The polytunnel enables tender plants to be over-wintered safely.
+Over time, Castleknock TidyTowns hopes to become 100% self-sufficient with plants grown locally for the planters and baskets in Castleknock village.

 I Poly Tunnel.JPEG